 There are huge opportunities to differentiate our business through customer experience.
 The infographic shows that less than two thirds of large businesses meet customer expectations and only 3.2% of large companies exceed customer expectations.
 And Forrester research shows that 42% of employees are unable to efficiently resolve customer issues due to disconnected systems.

-At Revenue.io, we build apps that help inside sales reps provide customers with a better experience.
+At Revenue.io, we build apps and agent assist technology that help inside sales reps provide customers with a better experience.
 We deliver account details to sales reps on browsers and mobile devices, we make conversations smarter with contextual data from social media streams, and we provide IVR and automated routing solutions that can send leads to the right rep with the right data as quickly as possible.
 Customer expectations are growing.
 However, our solutions can not only help you meet those expectations, but exceed them.